 What is the relationship between signs and marketing communications?
-Why do certain symbols and icons work more effectively in reaching consumers than others?
+Why do certain symbols and icons work more effectively as advertisements in reaching consumers than others?

 A brand of cultural anthropology which looks at the use of signs and symbols as a means of communicating and conveying meaning, semiotics is a vital discipline in the science of marketing communications, advertising and branding.

 According to Dictionary.com, there are two inter-related definitions of what semiotics mean, namely:

 - The study of signs and symbols as elements of communicative behavior.
 This also includes the analysis of the systems of communication, as language, gestures, or clothing.

 - A general theory of signs and symbolism, usually divided into the branches of pragmatics, semantics, and syntactics.

 According to Swiss linguist and semiotician Ferdinand de Saussure, there are two main parts to any sign: